Te Huia continues despite NZTA funding shortfall after council LTP deliberations

 One contributor to the rates rise was the increase of the natural heritage rate to $15 a year per property.
 In its draft LTP a preferred option of $8.68 per property per year had been earmarked.

-The decision to increase the heritage rate was supported in a 9-4 vote, with 1 abstention.
+The decision to increase the heritage rate was supported in a 9-4 vote, with one abstention.

 Storey said there had been some “robust debate” during the two days of deliberation.